costal/go-misc-tools/README.md

 ## HTTPApp (v0.0.0)

-An API framework for HTTP/S and basic auth..
+An API framework for HTTP/S and basic auth...